kendall-dwyre/SQL/README.md

 # SQL

-The purpose of this repository is twofold: 1.)
-To create personal SQL documentation for often used queries, and 2.)
-To demonstrate SQL skills to anyone who may be curious.
+The purpose of this repository is for me to have an easily accessible place to grab commonly used queries.